dcunited001/pcf_project/README.md

 - image differencing….?? maybe not
   - i thought this would highlight edges, but in a different way i believe

-useful techniques:
-- chop images into smaller images in order to train faster
-- how to create & persist maps that denote transformations applied to source images
-- use histogram and identify the background to normalize the data
-- how to filter out erroneous shapes (dark blobs & streaks)

 SIFT (scale invariant feature transform)
 - OpenCV http://docs.opencv.org/master/da/df5/tutorial_py_sift_intro.html#gsc.tab=0
 - how to add op types for tensorflow?